The Idea

 docker compose up -d

-Now go to https://git.holmlab.org/ and login, make accounts and make a new repo.
+Now go to https://git.holmlab.org/ and login, make accounts and make a new repo named compose (you could change the name if you’d like)

 If you want to mirror your repo, you can via the settings tab.
 See the “Mirror settings” and docs to set that up.